 Because an individual bee focuses on one species of flower when collecting pollen, they are likely to spread pollen from one plant to another of the same species.
 In addition to the essential role that bees play in agriculture, their activity also supports the pollination of a variety of wild plant species.

 Birds Balance Nature

 With so many different species, it’s not surprising that birds do numerous things that help balance nature.
 Most species perform pest control by eating insects and burying seeds that will go on to grow into trees and other plants.
 Vultures act as nature’s clean-up crew by eating carcasses.

 Butterflies Help Pollinate

-Though not as efficient as bees, butterflies contribute to the pollination of a variety of flowering plants.
-Butterflies will land on flowers in search of nectar; in the process, they often pick up pollen which is then transported to other plants.
-They prefer wildflowers with flat faces that grow in clusters providing ample reward for their efforts.
+Though not as efficient as bees, butterflies pollinate a variety of flowering plants.
+The insects will land on flowers in search of nectar, and in the process, they are likely to pick up pollen, which is then transported to other plants.
+Butterflies prefer wildflowers with flat faces that grow in clusters, providing ample reward for their efforts.

 Elephants Create a Source of Water for Other Species